DNS zones overview

 VMs in a VPC network can use a Cloud DNS forwarding zone in the following cases:

 • The VPC network has been authorized to use the Cloud DNS forwarding zone.
-You can authorize multiple VPC networks in the same project to use the forwarding zone.
+To use the forwarding zone, you can authorize multiple VPC networks in the same project or across projects, as long as the VPC networks are within the same organization.

 • The guest operating system of each VM in the VPC network uses the VM's metadata server 169.254.169.254 as its name server.